Chapter 5: Contract Administration, Section 2: Funds

 - State and local partnership funds, or private funds

-The project funding may come from a single source or from a combination of the above sources.
+The project funding may come from a single source or from a combination of sources.
 The arrangements for multiple funding sources may involve each party paying a percentage of the project or each party paying for specific items or locations of work.

 It is essential that the resident engineer understand the project’s funding make-up and understand the agreement that establishes the funding and payment arrangements.
 This knowledge is important in the maintenance of records throughout the project, including records for quantities, cost increases, change orders, and final apportionment.
 The resident engineer may need to notify, and get concurrence from, the appropriate funding source when the work changes.
 The project manager should make this funding information available to the resident engineer, who should then establish a contact with the funding source.